by Cat, July, 2007; Updated Aug 2017 re: “chew chew chew” for mineral absorption. Image, right, from Step to Health (8)

 - magnesium threonate (believed to cross the blood-brain barrier).

-However, the main type I take (a compounded prescription) is 80% magnesium chloride solution (MgCl2).
+The main magnesium supplement I take (a compounded prescription) is 80% magnesium chloride solution (MgCl2).
 I also use Magtein (mag L-threonate) off and on, and magnesium aspartate if MgCl2 is causing diarrhea.
 2017 update: I’ve developed a food sensitivity to these forms of magnesium, so stopped taking them temporarily, then reintroducing MgCl2 slowly.
 2019 update: The only form I’m currently taking is MgCl2 solution, or the topical form when my food sensitivity acts up.

 Topically applied Magnesium